Current Research Degree Students

 Future Delivery of Module 1

-For students commencing in February 2015, the Graduate School Induction Programme will be held around mid February 2015.
-Module 1 will be delivered around mid March 2015 and attendance is mandatory for all research degree students.
+For students commencing in February 2015, the Graduate School Induction Programme will be held on 10-11 February 2015.
+Module 1 will be delivered from 16 to 20 March 2015 and attendance is mandatory for all research degree students.

 Next Delivery of Module 2